 The conversation at The Kickback on November 20th was all about Healthy Relationships, which I knew was going to be a great conversation, but I wasn’t prepared for how great it was going to be.
 There was a whole lot of ground covered and a whole lot we couldn’t even get to – we genuinely needed another hour.
 With so much said, I’m going to split what we spoke about into two parts, so that your brain doesn’t get too frazzled.

 We were joined by Lisa from Tender, which is an arts charity currently in Croydon for two years.
 Their focus is on healthy relationships and talking about what domestic abuse is.
-“Our aim is to end violence against women and men,” Lisa said.
+“Our aim is to end violence against women and young people, and we invite men, women, and particularly young people to help end it,” Lisa said.
 Tender uses creative ways to talk about relationships with young people, particularly drama – “Drama is an interesting tool to open up that conversation.”

 After Lisa’s introduction, I began with the question, what is a relationship?
 Gus’ response was a “connection between two people, but that may not even be a thing,” which Mhairi backed up by saying that it could be with yourself.